-The 2023 Exploration Program will follow up on the successful 2022 programs at the Raven and Lynx targets, with a focus on Raven.
-The 2023 Exploration Program will include definition and step-out exploration diamond drilling and detailed surface trenching, geochemical and geological surveys/mapping on both of these on/near-surface gold mineralized targets.
+The 2023 Exploration Program is following up on the successful 2022 programs at the Raven and Lynx targets, with a focus on Raven.
+The 2023 Exploration Program includes definition and step-out exploration diamond drilling and detailed surface trenching, geochemical and geological surveys/mapping.
 In addition to these programs, a series of high priority gold, silver, tungsten and base metal mineralized targets on the Dublin Gulch claim block will be evaluated by Victoria Gold during the 2023 season.